N Class, P Class & K Class Endlers for Sale

 Original Orchid Endlers from AdrianHD stock collected from the Cumana Region in 2006.

-This beautiful & unique N Class Endler strain was developed right here at OrchidEndlers.com by Marty Andersen.
+This beautiful & unique N Class Endler strain was developed in 2014 right here at OrchidEndlers.com by Marty Andersen.

 This is NOT A HYBRID but a unique, genetically pure strain.